Home Page

 Professor Havens also said that an LNG cloud is reasonably easily ignited, as he demonstrated in his showing of the 1987 Nevada Desert Falcon Test accident video.

-The proximity to the major hazardous site of Aughinish about 2 miles across the estuary from Cahiracon absolutely require a formal domino assessment under the SEVESO III Directive.
+The proximity to the major hazardous site of Aughinish about 2 miles across the estuary from Cahiracon requires a formal domino assessment under the SEVESO III Directive if there is potential for escalation between establishments.
 Under the land-use planning obligations of Article 13,

 What basic Safety Information is Needed before any decision to build an LNG terminal on the Shannon Estuary is made